eder-ai/compass-db/README.md

 * **Documents:** These are the basic structural unit of the database.
 Every document contains a group of key-value pairs.
 These are used to identify and manage request of files in the storage.
 A basic constructor declaration is done with `constructor(collectionName, encrypt_decrypt).`

-* **Collections:**Collections are described as a set of Documents.
+* **Collections** Collections are described as a set of Documents.
 Every Collection instance contains the name of all the Documents within that set and their status.

 To setup a new connection, we must first create an instance of CompassDB followed by creating a new collection for usage(as shown in the example previously).